tobiasjcat/ice_end/dailylogs.md

 After we slayed the trolls, we slipped out of the cave when hobgoblins and goblins showed up and started smoking out the cave.
 We camped out on the hill until dawn when we ambushed the hobgoblins.

 The Kara Jhinzkha let us know these goblins come from Var-Galaria from the western Etruria.
 Var-galaria is a Imperial Union.
 Hob-goblin empire quite far from Lothal but considered existential threat to continental nations.
 Var-galaria is technologically advanced, their armies are disciplined and organized.
-The Kara-Jhinzkha tell us there a lot of more hob-goblins approaching from the western coasts.
+The Kara-Jhinzkha (KaraJhinzkha) tell us there a lot of more hob-goblins approaching from the western coasts.
 They assimilate native goblinoids.
 It's possible the goblins were starting negotiations with trolls.
 Barta says the western shores are more than 10-30 days ride to the western coast and that's including circumnavigating the great Lake Kharnar.
-The Kara-Jhinzkha clans are meeting at S’uubaa’neetai in the Kuskwharuum Basin.
+The Kara-Jhinzkha (KaraJhinzkha) clans are meeting at S’uubaa’neetai (Suubaaneetai) in the Kuskwharuum Basin.
 This party is assigned to slay monsters that descend from the snowing mountain pass.
 Tribes Meriket, Kipchak, Ulaanbator, Tseng-Ta, Kyrghaz.
 The sage is Tjin Yesun.
-Monters and demons smashed through Tumen-ord and forced the Kara-Jhinzkha forced these people to be migratory.
+Monters and demons smashed through Tumen-ord and forced the Kara-Jhinzkha (KaraJhinzkha) forced these people to be migratory.
 Chief Malkus Yellow-arrow wants us to be mobile but push back north where they had been driven out.
-Firefist denounced the traditions of Kara-Jhinzkha and split off.
+Firefist denounced the traditions of Kara-Jhinzkha (KaraJhinzkha) and split off.

 ## 14 of Marpenoth
-Arrival at S'uubaa'neetai, a vast collection of yurts, tents and huts.
+Arrival at S'uubaa'neetai (Suubaaneetai), a vast collection of yurts, tents and huts.
 Leather tents colors denote tribes.
 There are many pastures and penned mammals.
 We estimate five thousand people reside here.

 We will meet Malkus Yellow-arrow tomorrow.
 <hr>